INTJBrandon/quick_film/README.md

 # Welcome to Quick Film

 The Quick Film web application allows its users to browse a collection of movies and purchase tickets for those movies!
-It tracks allow tickets that users has purchased for each and every movie while the profile page keeps track of the quantity.
-This app requires users to sign to sign up to purchase tickets, but that is very convenient through a quick and easy google sign up page.
+It tracks tickets that users has purchased for each and every movie while the profile page keeps track of the quantity.
+This app requires users to sign up to purchase tickets, but that is very convenient through a quick and easy google sign up page.
 Sign up with any existing google account and you'll be purchasing tickets in no time!

 ## Summary